paapaabdullahm/angular-cli/README.md

 `$ sudo vim /etc/host`

-* Add the following to the file
+* Add the following to the file: you can also use your docker host ip `127.27.0.1    web.example.com`
-`127.27.0.1    web.example.com`

-* Serve your app in a browser and start developing:
+* Serve your app in a browser and start developing `http://web.example.com`
-`http://web.example.com`